Jack Whitehall makes digs at ITV and Stormzy in punchy Brit Awards opener

 “And what an honour it is to be hosting again, the biggest night in British music.”

-In 2023, This Morning presenter Phillip Schofield resigned from ITV and admitted to an “unwise but not illegal” affair with a younger male colleague.
+In 2023, This Morning presenter Phillip Schofield resigned from ITV after he admitted to an “unwise but not illegal” affair with a younger male colleague.

 In February re-runs of old Gino D’Acampo shows were pulled from the ITV schedule following allegations made against the chef of inappropriate behaviour, which he denies.